 Off-peak train tickets booked online in advance are, on average, half the price of the cash price you’d pay at the station.
 In many areas competition has driven down prices on the internet.
 Currently there is no price advantage in grocery shopping in the way that I’ve just described.
 But what if there was?

 Sainsbury’s said that not all customers were ready for a till-free store.
-A manned till and two self-checkout points have been reinstalled at Holborn Circus.
+A manned till and two self-checkout points were soon reinstalled at Holborn Circus.
 Here’s my update in April 2021.